Terms of Service

 4. The Service

-MyNotes is a note-taking service.
+Fresh Jots is a note-taking service.
 You can create, edit, organize, pin, rename, and export rich-text and plain-text notes, and read them from any signed-in browser.
-Paid tiers also expose a programmatic JSON API documented at /docs and governed by §10.
+Dev and Team tiers also expose a programmatic JSON API documented at /docs, and a remote Model Context Protocol (MCP) endpoint that lets AI clients, assistants, and agents you authorize work with your notes and folders — both are governed by §10.
 The full set of capacity limits and rate limits that apply to your account is set out in Schedule A at the end of this document (also published at /limits).
 We may adjust those limits from time to time with reasonable notice for material reductions.
 Full-account exports are produced asynchronously and delivered via a one-time email link valid for 24 hours — see §15 for the full export flow.

 5. Beta and pre-release features